nikeshdevkota/Deep-Learning-Lectures/Lesson5.md

 </p>

 * <strong>Pooling layers:</strong>
 The pooling layer reduces the spatial size of the image representation to reduce the number of parameters and computation in the network.
 It operates on each feature map separately.
-The types of pooling are as follows:

-** <strong>Max Pooling</strong>
+Max pooling, average pooling and sum pooling are some of the pooling types in CNN.

 <p align="center">
   <br>